efoxepstein/regu/README.md

 that we should return, then go back and use Ruby's `Regexp`.
 This really only makes sense if we can figure out the context.
 Since construction for us is so expensive and such, maybe we should only do this if the regexp is frozen or something to indicate that that it's initialized ahead-of-time.

+*Better test data*.
+Can we find real world examples where Regu smokes the competition?

 ## Contributing